 Any organizations who are interested in applying for *NEW* HUD CoC Program funding in 2021 should plan to attend.
 MACCH strongly encourages organizations who are not current HUD CoC Program funding recipients to attend these trainings and to apply for HUD CoC funding.

+Additionally, all organizations interested in applying for *NEW* project funding in 2021 must complete and submit the Intent to Submit by COB on September 24th, 2021.
+Please direct any questions regarding the Intent to Submit to Randy McCoy or Lisa Vukov prior to the submission deadline (9/24/2021) deadline.
 For all current HUD CoC Program grantees and perspective grantees, please take the time over the next few days to read the NOFO.
 It is imperative that all applicants for funding, new or renewals, are aware of the contents of the NOFO.
 MACCH will also be communicating directly with our current CoC Program grantees regarding documents needed to begin scoring renewal grants by the end of this week, so please be on the lookout for future emails.

 If you have any questions regarding this annual process, please reach out to Lisa Vukov and Randy McCoy, directly via email.

 The Omaha – MACCH Rental Assistance Program (ERAP) will begin taking online applications April 5, 2021.
 This assistance program is only for those individuals who are currently renting with a signed, current lease or rental agreement.
 These ERAP funds are not available to provide move in assistance such as security deposit.
 The applicant must be currently residing in the rental unit for which they are requesting assistance.
 Initially, application will only be accepted online.
 You’re able to assist any tenant or renter, including your current clients, complete the online application and upload verification documents.
 Housing problem solving flexible funds are still available to help those who don’t qualify for the Omaha – MACCH ERAP